-12.0 ENVIRONMENTAL
+10.0 ENVIRONMENTAL

-- 12.1 The Erosion Control and Stormwater Control Management Plan in accordance with the Capricorn Municipal Design Guidelines, must be: - 12.1.1 implemented, monitored and maintained for the duration of the works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped); and - 12.1.2 available on-site for inspection by Council Officers whilst all works are being carried out.
+- 10.1 The Erosion Control and Stormwater Control Management Plan prepared by a Registered Professional Engineer of Queensland in accordance with the Capricorn Municipal Design Guidelines, must be: - 10.1.1 implemented, monitored and maintained for the duration of the works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped); and - 10.1.2 available on-site for inspection by Council Officers whilst all works are being carried out.

-13.0 OPERATING PROCEDURES
+11.0 OPERATING PROCEDURES

-- 13.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Murray Street. - 13.2 All waste storage areas must be: - 13.2.1 kept in a clean and tidy condition; and - 13.2.2 maintained in accordance with Environmental Protection Regulation 2008.
+- 11.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Somerset Road. - 11.2 The persons permitted on-site for overnight accommodation and use of the development (Non-Resident Workforce Accommodation) is limited to: - 11.2.1 maximum of eight (8) persons at any one time; and - 11.2.2 must be directly associated with the industrial activities on the subject site.